stemid/veeamclient/README.md

 	$ ipython -i -- repl.py --username secret --read-password

-Lastly read the source, veeamclient.py is pretty self-explanatory for any python-coder.
+Lastly read the source, veeamclient.py should be pretty self-explanatory to python users.